mankmana/DataScience-Assignments/Assignment1/Part1/README.md

 19 passengers survived, but the model predicted that they did not survive.
 55 passengers survived, and the model predicted this correctly.

+# Final Model Interpretation

+The Logistic Regression model achieved an accuracy of approximately **81%** on the testing data.

+The model used passenger information such as:

+- Passenger class
+- Gender
+- Age
+- Family information
+- Fare
+- Embarkation port

+to predict whether a passenger survived.

+The exploratory analysis showed that gender and passenger class had strong relationships with survival.
+Age also showed a clearer pattern when passengers were grouped into age ranges.

+Overall, the model performed reasonably well for a simple binary classification model, although some predictions were still incorrect.

 Overall:

 Correct predictions: 145